stschmaltz/stschmaltz/README.md

 ## Welcome to my profile! 👋

-I'm currently a Staff Software Developer at [Jobber](https://getjobber.com/), working as a full-stack developer on the invoicing team.
+I'm currently a Staff Software Developer at [Jobber](https://getjobber.com/), working full-stack on the invoicing team.
 Before this, I was one of the early developers at [Neo Financial](https://www.neofinancial.com/) and was a team+tech lead as we scaled from 0 to over a million users.
 I’m passionate about building meaningful software with a tech stack that excites me.

 ### Tech Stack 🛠
 - **Languages & Frameworks:** TypeScript/JavaScript, React, Node.js, Ruby on Rails